EuropeanTestingConference/europeantestingconference/pages/2017/topics/snippets/matt-lavoie2.md

 ---
-speaker: 3a.
-Matt Lavoie
+speaker: Matt Lavoie
 title: "&lt;To Be Announced Soon&gt;"
-id: matt-lavoie
+id: 3b-matt-lavoie
 training: true
 ---
 <i> This training is half-a-day and paired with the Security training under the theme of the core parafunctional quality aspects</i>